Kanchan Kanya Express: Route and halts

-Note: Bold letters indicates Major Railway Stations/Major Cities.

 Traction

 As the route is fully electrified, it is hauled by a based WAP 7 electric locomotive from end to end.

 Incidents

 On 5 June 2021 a minor fire broke out in air-conditioned coach of Sealdah-Alipurdiars up Kanchan Kanya Express near Siliguri Junction.
 It was later examined and extinguished by officials and the train continued its journey towards New Malbazar and Dooars.